-- 41. The Committee is concerned about: - (a) Access to essential supports, including disability specific supports for refugees and asylum seekers with disabilities being dependent on country of origin; - (b) The lack of uniform and adequate procedures across all Länder for the identification of refugees and asylum seekers with disabilities, resulting in inconsistent and inadequate implementation of human rights law and the EU Directive 2013/33/EU; - (c) The impact of the draft law to amend the Nationality Act, which would preclude persons with disabilities in receipt of benefits from obtaining citizenship. - 42.
-The Committee recommends that the State party take all legislative, administrative, and other measures to: - (a) Ensure access to essential supports, including disability specific supports, for all refugees and asylum seekers with disabilities is available without discrimination on the basis of country of origin; - (b) Implement uniform and adequate procedures across all Länder to ensure the identification of refugees and asylum seekers with disabilities and the provision of appropriate disability related supports as required by human rights law and the EU Directive 2013/33/EU; - (c) Ensure the draft law to amend the Nationality Act does not preclude persons with disabilities in receipt of benefits from obtaining citizenship.
+- (a) Access to essential supports, including disability-specific supports, for refugees and asylum-seekers with disabilities being dependent on country of origin; - (b) The lack of uniform and adequate procedures across all Länder for the identification of refugees and asylum-seekers with disabilities, resulting in inconsistent and inadequate implementation of human rights law and Directive 2013/33 of the European Parliament and of the Council laying down standards for the reception of applicants for international protection; - (c) The impact of the draft law to amend the Nationality Act, which would preclude persons with disabilities in receipt of benefits from obtaining citizenship. - 42.
+The Committee recommends that the State party take all legislative, administrative and other measures: - (a) To ensure that access to essential supports, including disability-specific supports, for all refugees and asylum-seekers with disabilities is available without discrimination on the basis of country of origin; - (b) To implement uniform and adequate procedures across all Länder to ensure the identification of refugees and asylum-seekers with disabilities and the provision of appropriate disability-related supports, as required by human rights law and Directive 2013/33 of the European Parliament and of the Council laying down standards for the reception of applicants for international protection; - (c) To ensure that the draft law to amend the Nationality Act does not preclude persons with disabilities in receipt of benefits from obtaining citizenship.